austinchristopher/watson-data-kits/reference/using-rest-api.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Using the Travel Knowledge Kit REST API
+# Using the REST API's
 {: #rest_api}

-A [OpenAPI Specification 2.0 (formerly, Swagger 2.0)](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) compliant REST API is available and can be used to retrieve travel data.
-You can use the [API Documentation](https://dev-console.stage1.bluemix.net/apidocs/1444-watson-content-travel-knowledge-kit){:new_window} to test API operations and instantly view the results to help you build your applications faster.
+A [OpenAPI Specification 2.0 (formerly, Swagger 2.0)](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) compliant REST API is available and can be used to retrieve relevant Knowledge Kit data.

+You can use the [API Documentation](https://dev-console.stage1.bluemix.net/apidocs/1461-watson-content-travel-knowledge-kit){:new_window} to test API operations specifically for the Travel Knowledge Kit and instantly view the results to help you build your applications faster.
 {: shortdesc}